Kernel Mean Embedding of Distributions: A Review and Beyond: Covariance Operators

 \section{Covariance Operators}

 In addition to the mean element, the \emph{covariance} and \emph{cross-covariance} operators on RKHSs are important concepts for modern applications of Hilbert space embedding of distributions.
 In principle, they are generalizations of covariance and cross-covariance matrices in Euclidean space to the infinite-dimensional elements in RKHSs.
-We give a brief review here; see \citet{Baker1973,Fukumizu04:DRS} for further details.
+We give a brief review here; see \citet{Baker1973,Fukumizu04:DRS,Gretton16:RKHS} for further details.

 Cross-covariance operators were introduced in \citet{Baker70:XCov} and then treated more extensively in \citet{Baker1973}.
 Let $(X,Y)$ be a random variable taking values on $\inx\times\iny$ and $(\hbspace,k)$ and $(\hbspg,l)$ be RKHSs with measurable kernels on $\inx$ and $\iny$, respectively.
-Throughout we assume the integrability
+Throughout we assume

 which ensures that $\hbspace\subset L^2(\pp{P}_X)$ and $\hbspg\subset L^2(\pp{P}_Y)$, since $\int f^2(x)\dd\pp{P}_X(x)=\int \langle f,k(\cdot,x)\rangle^2 \dd\pp{P}_X(x)\leq \int \|f\|^2 \|k(\cdot,X)\|^2 \dd\pp{P}_X \leq \|f\|^2 \ep_X[k(X,X)]$.
 A similar result also holds for $\int g(y)^2 \dd\pp{P}_Y(y)$.
 The (uncentered) \emph{cross-covariance operator} $\covyx:\hbspace\rightarrow\hbspg$ can be defined in terms of the tensor product $\varphi(Y)\otimes\phi(X)$ in a tensor product feature space $\hbspg\otimes\hbspace$ as